Cusworth: Geography

 The civil parish of Sprotbrough and Cusworth had a population of 12,134 at the 2011 census.

 Cusworth is interwoven with the suburb of Scawsby to the north, and separated from Bentley and Scawthorpe to the east by the A638 dual carriageway.
 Cusworth Park and agricultural land separate it from Sprotbrough to the south.
 To the west is rural countryside protected from development by the South and West Yorkshire Green Belt; the A1(M) motorway (Doncaster Bypass) is not far from the village's western edge.
 Cusworth Lane is the main thoroughfare through Cusworth running from the A638 and eventually connecting with Sprotbrough.
 It bypasses the ancient village centre, which is accessed via a narrow one-way system.

 Amenities

 It hosts several local amenities, including a convenience store, public house (The Mallard) and an Italian restaurant.
 Within the grounds of Cusworth Hall, there is a bistro and a microbrewery.
 Larger amenities can be found in neighbouring suburbs.

+Cusworth is served by the 41 bus service between the Doncaster Frenchgate Interchange and Scawsby, operated by First.
+The nearest railway stations are in Bentley and Doncaster.

 Governance

-As part of the Roman Ridge council ward, which also includes Scawsby, it elects two councillors to Doncaster Metropolitan Borough Council.
+As part of the Roman Ridge council ward, which also includes Scawsby, it elects two councillors to the City of Doncaster Council.
 The Cusworth ward of Sprotbrough and Cusworth Parish Council elects four councillors to the parish council and covers the north of Cusworth.
 The Stadium ward currently has two councillors on the parish council and covers the southern half of Cusworth.